James F. Amos: Revising Marine Corps ethics

 Sensing that 10 years of sustained combat may have begun fraying the edges of the corps' moral fabric, Amos initiated an effort to morally and ethically "reground the corps."
 The effort, named the "Reawakening", targeted the corps' central leadership cadre, the Non-Commissioned Officer (NCO).
 Amos and Sergeant Major Micheal Barrett, the Sergeant Major of the Marine Corps, spent the better part of 2013 traveling to most every Marine base to personally challenge the corps' NCO leadership with getting back to the basics.
 The sole focus of the Reawakening was simply to remind marines of their higher calling.
 Amos reinforced "who they were" as marines, "what they did for the nation", and "who they were not".

+Unlawful Command Influence

+Allegations of unlawful command influence in the matter of a Marine Corps scout sniper unit accused of urinating on the bodies of dead Taliban dogged Amos during and after his tenure.
+LtGen Thomas Waldhauser was removed as the investigating officer after objecting to being told by Amos at the outset of the investigation that "Those guys need to be crushed."
+Amos removed Waldhauser from the investigation the next day.
+Although several Marines were punished, primarily through non-judicial punishment, a military court overturned the punishment of one Marine who appealed due to Amos's unlawful command influence.

+Amos was also chastised for retribution against Marine Corps defense attorney Maj.
+James Weirick and Amos was grilled over his conduct during a House Armed Services Committee hearing by Rep. Walter Jones.
+Amos's conduct included filing a restraining order against Weirick, confiscating his personal firearms, and requiring a "voluntary" psychiatric evaluation.

 Repeal of don't ask, don't tell

 As commandant, Amos opposed the repeal of the "don't ask, don't tell" policy regarding homosexuals openly serving in the U.S. military.
 After President Obama signed the legislation setting the conditions for repeal, Amos led the Department of Defense in carrying out the will of the nation's civilian leadership.
 In late November 2011, Amos stated that his opposition to gays openly serving in the military has proven unfounded and said that Marines have embraced the change, describing the repeal as a "non-event."